The 1,016km Pacific coastline of Costa Rica is a vast playground for scuba divers around the world.

 Anamaya Resort Yoga and Scuba Certification Retreat

-While scuba diving is a popular activity in Costa Rica, yoga can be a great combination with this aquatic sport where you can maximize your relaxation and rejuvenation.
+While scuba diving is a popular activity in Costa Rica, yoga can be a great addition with this aquatic sport where you can maximize your relaxation and rejuvenation.

 This is a week-long retreat where you can do an early morning meditation on the resort’s yoga deck while having a great view of the mountain cliff and the Pacific Ocean.
-After which, you can proceed with your scuba certification where you can explore Montezuma’s rich marine life and healthy reef system.
+Then you can proceed with your scuba certification and explore Montezuma’s rich marine life and healthy reef system.

 The food in Anamaya is known to be one of the country’s healthiest foods where you can have the option to go vegan, vegetarian or gluten free.
 What’s best with Anamaya is you will be dining in their roof deck where Anamaya Resort is known to offer one of the best views in Costa Rica.

-Bat Islands Dive Trip
+Bat Island Dive Trip

 Cano Island National Marine Reserve

-Aside from schools of medium-sized fish like snappers, the highlight of your dive in Cano Island is that you can encounter a pair of giant grouper that weighs at least 500 pounds (227 kilos) and has become relatively friendly to divers.
+Aside from schools of medium-sized fish like snappers, the highlight of your dive in Cano Island is that you can encounter a giant grouper that weighs at least 500 pounds and has become relatively friendly to divers.

 Cocos Island Hammerhead Sharks

-The good thing with this experience is that you can have a close interaction with hammerhead sharks courtesy of the cleaning station where these sharks lie motionless while being cleaned of dead skin, parasites and bacteria.
+The good thing about this experience is that you can have a close interaction with hammerhead sharks courtesy of the cleaning station where they lie motionless while being cleaned of dead skin, parasites and bacteria.

 Wreck Dives of Montezuma/Tortuga Area

-If you are lucky to visit Montezuma on a fine calm day, then you can go diving in the sixth shipwreck deployed in a shallow and rocky area.
+If you are lucky to visit Montezuma on a calm day, you can go diving in the wreck located in a shallow and rocky area.
 Regardless of what shipwreck you want to explore, there is one thing common between them: they are all filled and encrusted with marine life.